138 Famous Warren Buffett Quotes. Money & Investing Explained

 “It is a terrible mistake for investors with long-term horizons — among them pension funds, college endowments, and savings-minded individuals — to measure their investment’ risk’ by their portfolio’s ratio of bonds to stocks.”

 “Focus on operating earnings, paying little attention to gains or losses of any variety.
-My saying that in no way diminishes the importance of our investments to Berkshire.”
+My saying does not diminish the importance of our investments to Berkshire.”

-This is essentially a comment on modern portfolio management theory, which essentially suggests that the limitation of risk is by splitting your portfolio across stocks and bonds.
-The focus should actually be that the stocks are of high quality with a high margin of safety.
+This is essentially a comment on modern portfolio management theory, which suggests that risk is limited by splitting your portfolio across stocks and bonds.
+The focus should be on high-quality stocks with a high margin of safety.
 You limit risks by purchasing stocks of great companies at great prices, not by adding bonds to your portfolio.

-learn of Berkshire’s overall earnings and financial position only on a quarterly basis.”
+learn of Berkshire’s overall earnings and financial position only every quarter.”

-If Buffett does not focus on the minutiae of every company’s quarterly earnings, why should you?
+Why should you if Buffett does not focus on the minutiae of every company’s quarterly earnings?

 “Furthermore, Berkshire has no company-wide budget (though many of our subsidiaries find one useful).
 Our lack of such an instrument means that the parent company has never had a quarterly “number” to hit.
 Shunning the use of this bogey sends an important message to our many managers, reinforcing the culture we prize.”

-Buffett clearly gets pitched on investing opportunities on an almost daily basis, but if they do not meet his investing criteria, he will usually say no. This he attributes to his immense success.
+Buffett gets pitched on investing opportunities almost daily, but he usually says no if they do not meet his investment criteria.
+He attributes this to his immense success.

-“It is not necessary to do extraordinary things to get extraordinary results.”
+“It is unnecessary to do extraordinary things to get extraordinary results.”

 A self-deprecating Buffett always maintains that who he is and what he does is not particularly special, just common sense.